HuddleHouse/progblog.io/source/_posts/2017-01-07-Angular-2-Firebase-Tutorial-Part-4-Adding-Email-Password-Authentication.md

 ## Update Login Page

-Lastly, we need to add a way for a registered user to log in using thier email and password.
+Lastly, we need to add a way for a registered user to log in using their email and password.

 ### login-page.component.ts
 Lets first add a `loginWithEmail` function to `login-page.component.ts`.
 For clarity I also change my `login` function to `loginWithGoogle`: